-“Guys, your hiring process is so much different from the reality I knew until now” – these are the words coming from a developer after his job interview at DeSmart.
+“Guys, your hiring process is so much different from the reality I knew until now” – these are the words coming from a developer after his job interview at DeSmart, Polish software development company.
 Why is our developers’ recruitment process a game-changer?
 Why have we turned tech recruitment inside-out?
-Are you ready to discover the new and unique way to get a job in a teal software company?
+Are you ready to discover the new and unique way to get a job in a teal Polish software development company?
 Let’s dive in!

-Why don’t you start with giving yourself a pat on the back?
-Because it’s a golden age for software developers, and thousands of front-end and back-end openings posted on IT job boards like Polish justjoin.it, and millions you can find on LinkedIn, only prove that point.
+Why don’t you start by giving yourself a pat on the back?
+Because it’s a golden age for Polish software developers, and thousands of front-end and back-end openings posted on IT job boards like Polish justjoin.it, and millions you can find on LinkedIn, only prove that point.

 Feels good, doesn’t it?